cmsc388M/fall19/project3/README.md

 ![Image showing removal of Vulkan graphics](images/graphics.png)

 Since you're already in the _**Rendering**_ section, make sure to enable Static and Dynamic batching, if they aren't already.
 These are some of the topics we discussed in our discussion of optimizing mobile VR performance.
-For a refresher on why we use them, please see the first half of [this page on the Unity documentation](https://docs.unity3d.com/Manual/DrawCallBatching.html).
+For a refresher on why we use them, please see [this page on the Unity documentation](https://docs.unity3d.com/Manual/DrawCallBatching.html).

 ![Image showing batching checkboxes](images/batching.png)